BraianSotelo/C/PIA/README.md

 3: code 3 (it is clean and have clear comments to understand)

-4: storage 3 (use files and structures and good use of space)
+4: storage 2 (use files and structures and good use of space)

 5: documentation 3 (all clear and well done)

+CF 13 of 15